Rule of 72

 What is it?

-The Rule of 72 is a quick mental math shortcut to estimate how many years it takes for an investment to double at a fixed annual rate.
-Simply divide 72 by the annual return percentage.
+The Rule of 72 in finance is a quick mental math shortcut to estimate how many years it takes for an investment to double at a fixed annual rate.
+The formula is simple: years to double = 72 divided by the annual return percentage.

 When to use